g4bri-3l3/cryptomator-vault-sync-utility/README.md

 - Hash-based verification depends on the server exposing a comparable hash over SFTP.
-When it doesn't (some password/port-22 setups), rclone falls back to a **size comparison** — still valid for catching missing or truncated files, just not a full content hash.
+When it doesn't (some password/port-22 setups), rclone falls back to a **size comparison** which is still valid for catching missing or truncated files, just not a full content hash.
 Key-based access on providers that expose hashes gives you the stronger check.
 - Designed for **single-user, personal use**, not multi-user or server